 There are several deliverables that you must complete before our course begins.
 You will find them below.
-Please complete them at least 48 hours before our course launches.
+Please complete them as required in ShannonWeb.

 We will use Teams to support our course communications needs.
 Teams is part of the Microsoft Office 365 Suite.
-If you are unfamiliar with Teams, it is an online platform that allows for text-based discussion, video conferencing and/or audio calls.
-Teams is associated with your SHU-issued account and authenticates via your SHU network credentials.
-It is important that you update your O365 profile before we begin.
+If you are unfamiliar with Teams, it is an online platform that allows for text-based discussion, video conferencing, and/or audio calls.
+Teams is associated with your SHU-issued account and authenticate via your SHU network credentials.
+You must update your O365 profile before we begin.
 Please visit here for help updating your profile with current information, including your profile picture.

-We have all experienced lost emails, misplaced documents and other organizational disruptions when using email to support a team working on a project.
-Having everything in one place helps us to work together, rather than jumping around between emails, IMs, texts and a bunch of other programs.
-Everything you share in Teams is automatically indexed and archived, creating a searchable archive of all of our work.
+We have all experienced lost emails, misplaced documents, and other organizational disruptions when using email to support a team working on a project.
+Having everything in one place helps us work together, rather than jumping around between emails, IMs, texts, and other programs.
+Everything you share in Teams is automatically indexed and archived, creating a searchable archive of our work.
 I have used Teams to support communications (text, audio, video, file sharing, etc.) in my courses and have learned that it is a terrific communication tool that helps everyone be more productive.

-- Update your O365 profile and be sure to include a profile picture that is easily recognizable as you.
+- Update your O365 profile and include a profile picture that is easily recognizable as you.

-- If you have never used Teams before, visit the Microsoft Teams for Education – Quick Start Guide and video training for Teams.
+- If you have never used Teams, visit the Microsoft Teams for Education – Quick Start Guide and video training for Teams.

-Since Internet Explorer does not play well with Blackboard or this site and Google uses Chrome to track everything you do on the web, I suggest that you use either Firefox or Safari as your browser for all of your coursework.
+Since Microsoft Edge plays poorly with Canvas or this site, and Google uses Chrome to track everything you do on the web, I suggest using Firefox or Safari for all your coursework.

-The COVID-19 pandemic has forced us to move to a fundamentally different set of delivery modalities, e.g., HyFlex, hybrid, remote, synchronous or unsynchronous or some combination of approaches to teaching and learning.
-We are increasingly working remotely in order to accomplish our work.
-That remote modality demands that we adjust our understanding of acceptable protocols for attendance and participation, whether a meeting or course attendance, engagement and participation.
+The COVID-19 pandemic has forced us to move to a fundamentally different set of delivery modalities, e.g., HyFlex, hybrid, remote, synchronous or unsynchronous, or some combination of approaches to teaching and learning.
+We are increasingly working remotely to accomplish our work.
+That remote modality demands that we adjust our understanding of acceptable protocols for attendance and participation, whether a meeting or course attendance, engagement, and participation.

-While working together using a digital platform, e.g., Teams, Zoom, Slack, etc. it is important that you join the session with a live camera and muted mic.
+While working together using a digital platform, e.g., Teams, Zoom, Slack, etc., it is essential that you join the session with a live camera and muted mic.
 A live camera helps to create a sense of community and will help all of us to engage effectively during our discussions.
-If you only unmute your mic when speaking we can avoid feedback, unsolicited input from family, pets and others as well as any random noise.
+If you only unmute your mic when speaking, we can avoid feedback, unsolicited input from family, pets, and others, and random noise.
 Please review the Protocols for Online Meetings and Classes for more information.

 We will use Slack as our communications and collaboration platform in Disruption, Technology & Law.
-Slack is the platform you should use when engaging with DT&L issues including Introduction, Learning Contract, Gretzky, Projects, etc.
+You should use Slack when engaging with DT&L issues, including Introduction, Learning Contract, Gretzky, Projects, etc.

 Complete this deliverable by posting to the Introductions channel in our Teams workspace.